 2. Aqueduto das Águas Livres

-Opened in 1748, the Aqueduto das Águas Livres supplied drinking water to Lisbon until the 1960s.
+Opened in 1748, the Aqueduto das Águas Livres (Free Waters Aqueduct) supplied drinking water to Lisbon until the 1960s.
 It is possible to walk across a section of the aqueduct, though you may need a head for heights.
 Read More

 4. Amoreiras Shopping Center

-Amoreiras was Lisbon’s first big shopping centre, and an excitement when it opened in 1985.
-Housed in a complex featuring adventurous pink and blue glass towers, designed by the Portuguese architect Tomás Taveira, the space now shelters ten cinemas, numerous cafés, restaurants and shops, including luxury shops.
+Amoreiras was Lisbon’s first large shopping mall, and an excitement when it opened in 1985.
+Housed in a complex featuring adventurous pink and blue glass towers, designed by the Portuguese architect Tomás Taveira, the space now shelters numerous cafés, restaurants and shops, including luxury shops, and ten movie theatres.
 There’s also the Amoreiras 360 viewpoint.
-For €5, you can take the elevator to the 18th floor observation point for an uninterrupted panoramic view of Lisbon. www.amoreiras.com, open daily
+For €5, you can take the elevator to the 18th floor observation point for an uninterrupted panoramic view of Lisbon.
+Open daily, www.amoreiras.com

 The Gulbenkian is an unmissable attraction in Lisbon.
 The Museum’s collection is of the highest quality, and covers an impressive range of periods and areas.
 For some Portuguese contemporary art, visit the Modern Art Centre.
 If you have the time, the Gulbenkian gardens are a great place for a picnic.
 Read More